waytohealth/policies/docs/06-data_management_policy.md

 ## 6.2 Backup Policy and Procedures

-1. Perform daily (snapshot / logical or binary dump) backups of all systems that process, store, or transmit ePHI for WayToHealth Customers.
+1. Perform daily (snapshot / logical or binary dump) backups of all systems that process, store, or transmit ePHI for W2H Customers.
-2. The WayToHealth Dev and Infrastructure Team is designated to be in charge of backups.
+2. The W2H Dev and Infrastructure Team is designated to be in charge of backups.
 3. Dev and Infrastructure Team members are trained and assigned to complete backups and manage the backup media.
 4. Document backups (automated as supported by the underlying hosting provider)
    * Name of the system